Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 01.28.28 UTC
+- WIB: Minggu, 2 Februari 2025 02.17.46 UTC
-- WITA: Minggu, 2 Februari 2025 02.28.28 UTC
+- WITA: Minggu, 2 Februari 2025 03.17.46 UTC
-- WIT: Minggu, 2 Februari 2025 03.28.28 UTC
+- WIT: Minggu, 2 Februari 2025 04.17.46 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: nature
+Kategori: friendship